csmir/CSF.NET/README.md

 # 🏗️ CSF.NET - Command Standardization Framework for .NET

-CSF is an attribute based framework that makes creating and processing text based commands easy for any platform.
-It implements a modular, easy to implement pipeline for registering and executing commands, as well as a large number of extensions to make development on different platforms as easy as possible.
+CSF is an attribute based framework that makes creating and processing any input based commands easy for all platforms.
+It introduces a modular, easy to implement pipeline for registering and executing commands, as well as a large number of extensions to make development on different platforms as easy as possible.

 ## 📍 Features